 What are Autoflower Hemp Strains?

 Let’s start with the basics: What is autoflower hemp and how is it different from other types of hemp strains?

-Most hemp strains are known as “photoperiod” plants, meaning they need a shift in the light cycle to trigger the flowering stage that produces the majority of the plant’s CBD and CBG oil.
-As its name implies, an autoflower plant flowers automatically.
-It doesn’t require a change in the light or the season.
-Autoflower hemp seeds are the descendants of cannabis plants grown in Central Asia, Eastern Europe, and Russia.
+As the name implies, autoflower plants automatically grow flowers.
+Importantly, they don’t require a change in the light or the season.
+Autoflower hemp strains are the descendants of cannabis plants grown in Central Asia, Eastern Europe, and Russia.
 In these cold countries, the cannabis plants had to learn to grow quickly to make the most of short growing seasons.
 They shed their reliance on the light cycle, allowing them to grow and flower in record time.

-Today’s farmers can now use seeds with those adaptations to grow more hemp and harvest more resin.
+Today’s farmers can now use seeds from autoflowering plants to grow precision CBD hemp crops.

 Why Choose Autoflower Hemp Seeds?

 Before we jump into our tips for growing autoflower plants, let’s look at why you might want to consider choosing autoflower seeds instead of photoperiod seeds.

 Most hemp strains require over 100 days (sometimes up to 120 days) to complete a grow cycle.
 Autoflower strains, on the other hand, are speed demons when it comes to growing.
 Most strains reach maturation in 7 to 10 weeks, allowing farmers to grow multiple harvests per year in warmer climates.
 This fast growth rate also makes autoflower strains a great option for farmers who live in colder climates with short outdoor growing seasons.